elegant-scipy/elegant-scipy/markdown/ch1.markdown

 We will see how NumPy array operations enable concise and efficient code when manipulating numerical data.

 Our use case is using gene expression data from The Cancer Genome Atlas (TCGA) project to predict mortality in skin cancer patients.
-We will be working towards this goal throughout Chapters 1 and 2, learning about some key SciPy concepts along the way.
+We will be working toward this goal throughout this chapter and the next one, learning about some key SciPy concepts along the way.
 Before we can predict mortality, we will need to normalize the expression data using a method called RPKM normalization.
 This allows the comparison of measurements between different samples and genes.
 (We will unpack what "gene expression" means in just a moment.)

-Let's start with a code snippet to tantalize, and motivate the ideas in this chapter.
+Let's start with a code snippet to tantalize you and introduce the ideas in this chapter.
 As we will do in each chapter, we open with a code sample that we believe epitomizes the elegance and power of a particular function from the SciPy ecosystem.
 In this case, we want to highlight NumPy's vectorization and broadcasting rules, which allow us to manipulate and reason about data arrays very efficiently.